Super-Protocol/docs/docs/data-for-ai/Overview/points.md

 To see all winners, use the method [getTopParticipantsInfo](https://opbnb.bscscan.com/address/0x8c77ef6ed2ee514d1754fbfc2710d70e9d6ba871#readContract#F21) and check 1,000 participants.

-Use other smart contract's methods to get more information about the campaign results.
+Use other smart contract methods to get more information about the campaign results.